K1sna/K1sna/README.md

 # Hello there.
 I'm Kisna.👋

 ### About me
-- 🔭 I’m currently learning Security of Software and System, which is a new field for me.
+- 🔭 I’m currently researching the Security of AI Models, also the Security of Software and Operating Systems.
-- 🌱 I used to work on and still follow the trend of ComputerVision, Deeplearning and Cryptography.
+- 🌱 I used to work on and still follow the trend of ComputerVision, Deeplearning, and Cryptography.
 - 💬 Welcome to my blog, you can comment [here](http://eotstxtab.top)
 - ⚡ I would like to take notes in my Notion, some of them would be updated in my Blog.
-Also, I'm enriching my github from time to time...
+Also, I'm enriching my GitHub from time to time...

 <!--
 Here are some ideas to get you started: